davidjosearaujo/re-android-reversing/docs/Report.md

 ### Exploring 'muchaspuchas' and 'cortina' files

-'muchaspuchas' file is composed of what seems to be Java method or class names separated by the | character.
+The 'muchaspuchas' file is composed of what seems to be Java method or class names separated by the | character.
 The function where this file is being downloaded splits the file contents by the | character.

 ```
 dalvik.system.InMemoryDexClassLoader|getClassLoader|loadClass|com.travisscott.pdf.MainLibrary|...